jhu-ip/cs220-f24/questions/day23.md

 3. How do you iterate over a `std::vector` and print out its elements?
 4. What is an iterator in C++?
 5. How do you add an element to an existing vector.
+6. What's the difference between an `iterator` and a `const_iterator`?
-6. (Bonus) What is the output of the program below?
+7. (Bonus) What is the output of the program below?

 ```c
 #include <iostream>